How to Open a Cannabis Dispensary in Michigan

 The total cost of opening a dispensary in Michigan could be between $47,000 and $136,000.
 This includes real estate, construction, equipment, inventory, marketing, and legal fees.

 The ongoing costs for a dispensary in Michigan can include rent or mortgage payments, utilities, payroll, marketing and advertising, inventory, security, and insurance.
-The average ongoing cost for a marijuana dispensary in Michigan is approximately $48,000 monthly.
+The state’s bargain real estate and lower staffing costs help keep ongoing costs between $24,000 and $48,000 monthly.
 However, this can vary depending on the size and scope of the business.

-Marijuana businesses in Michigan are subject to several taxes and fees, including a 6% sales tax, a 10% excise tax on adult-use sales, and an additional 3% excise tax on adult-use sales distributed to municipalities where the sales occur.
+Marijuana businesses in Michigan are subject to several taxes and fees, including a 6% sales tax and a 10% excise tax on adult-use sales.
+Both of these taxes are administered by the Department of Treasury.

-What Are the Qualifications for a Caurd License?
+What Are the Qualifications for a Dispensary License?

-To qualify for a Conditional Adult-Use Retail Dispensary license in Michigan, you must be at least 21 years old, a resident of Michigan for at least two years, and have no felony convictions within the past ten years.
+To qualify for an Adult-Use Retail Dispensary license in Michigan, you must be at least 21 years old, a resident of Michigan for at least two years, and have no felony convictions within the past ten years.

 How Much Does It Cost to Open and Run a Dispensary?

-The cost of a startup and operational costs in Michigan may vary depending on the size of the provisional center, license type, no. of employees, etc. However, it is generally between $47,000-$136,000.
+The cost of a startup and operational costs in Michigan may vary depending on the business size, license type, number of employees, etc. However, it is generally between $47,000-$136,000.

 What Are the Location Requirements for a Dispensary?

-In Michigan, your dispensary must be located in a district that allows the selling of cannabis.
-Plus, a dispensary must be located 1000 feet away from another dispensary or K-12 school.
-Plus, you can only open a dispensary in residential areas if you have permission from the municipality.
+In Michigan, your dispensary must be located in a district that permits the sale of cannabis.
+It must also be at least 1000 feet away from another dispensary or a K-12 school.
+Additionally, you can only open a dispensary in residential areas if you have permission from the municipality.

 What Types of Insurance Policies Are Required for a Dispensary?